 - 11 ounces caramel topping softened or at room temp

-- 1 box chocolate cake mix plus ingredients called for on box
+- 1 box chocolate cake mix, plus ingredients listed on box

 - 14 ounces sweetened condensed milk

 - 1/2 cup milk

 - 5 large eggs

 - Preheat oven to 350 degrees F. Spray a 12-cup bundt pan with flour-added cooking spray or grease the pan with shortening and dust with flour.

 - Pour the caramel topping into the greased and floured Bundt pan.

 - Prepare cake mix according to package directions.
 Pour the cake batter into the cake pan over the caramel topping.